jeffreycwitt/pl339/docs/07-information-applied-2.md

 # Applications of Information Turn in Physics (chapter 9)

-[Course notes (created by your peers) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP24-studentNotes/GleickCh9ClassNotesEdited.pdf).
+[Course notes (created by Michael and Phillip) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP25-studentNotes/Gleick-c9-MandP.pdf).
 Please open the PDF in your browser and annotate directly on the PDF.

+[Course notes (created by Elijah) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP25-studentNotes/Gleick-c9-E.pdf).
+Please open the PDF in your browser and annotate directly on the PDF.

 # Applications of Information Turn in Biology (10)

-[Course notes (created by your peers) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP24-studentNotes/GleickCh10ClassnotesEdited.pdf).
+[Course notes (created by Corrie, Chelsea, and Asia) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP25-studentNotes/Gleick-c10-CandCandA.pdf).
 Please open the PDF in your browser and annotate directly on the PDF.

+---

 I also thought this video about "translation" from mRNA to poly-peptides (Proteins or parts of Proteins) was really helpful to understand how "information" is used to instruct the building process of poly-peptides.
 (The video is about 15 minutes.)